Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation

 \subsection{Principal strata and causal estimands}

-According to their discontinuation behaviour, the units are classified into different (latent) subpopulations, or \textit{principal strata}.
-Since $D_i(0) = \bar{\mathbb{D}}$, $\forall i$, treatment discontinuation is one-sided; thus, the strata are defined exclusively with respect to the discontinuation behaviour under new treatment, $D_i(1)$.
+According to their discontinuation behavior, the units are classified into different (latent) subpopulations, or \textit{principal strata}.
+Since $D_i(0) = \bar{\mathbb{D}}$, $\forall i$, treatment discontinuation is one-sided; thus, the strata are defined exclusively with respect to the discontinuation behavior under the new investigational treatment, $D_i(1)$.
 Since $D_i(1)$ is either not defined or continuous, units can be either patients that would not discontinue if assigned to the investigational treatment, i.e., those $i$ such that $D_i(1) = \bar{\mathbb{D}}$, or patients that would discontinue at a time $d \in \mathbb{R}^+$.
-We refer to the former patients as ``Never Discontinuing" (ND patients) and to the latter as ``Discontinuing" (D patients) throughout the paper.
+Throughout the paper, we refer to the former patients as ``Never Discontinuing'' (ND patients) and to the latter as ``Discontinuing'' (D patients).
 Given that the discontinuation variable is continuous, the group of patients who would discontinue at some point in time is the union of infinite basic principal strata D.